 Note that, as with the original NES Classic Mini, there's now a tool for loading additional games onto the retro console.
 If you were annoyed about it not including your favorite SNES release, then this might be exactly what you need.

 SNES Classic Mini: design

-The SNES Classic Mini comes in two distinct flavors.
-TechRadar’s review unit is the version that was released in Europe, Australia and Japan, with a grey chassis and red, yellow, green and blue face buttons, while North Americans have to make do with their purple-accented model.
+The SNES Classic Mini comes in two distinct styles.
+Our review unit is the version that was released in Europe, Australia and Japan – it has a grey chassis and red, yellow, green and blue face buttons, while North Americans have to make do with a purple-accented model.

 We're not going to wade into the 25 years worth of arguments about which version of the console is the better-looking one, but suffice to say the UK/Australia version looks better, and anyone who thinks otherwise is just plain wrong.
 Sorry*.

-The console itself is very similar in design to the NES Mini.
-It’s compact and it’s light, but it feels sturdy when placed in front of your TV.
+As you can see, the console itself is very similar in design to the NES Mini.
+It's compact and it's light, but it feels sturdy enough when placed in front of your TV.

-On the top of the machine are the same power and reset buttons found on the NES Mini.
-The power control is a sliding switch this time around, and there’s also a fake button labelled ‘Eject’.
-Unsurprisingly, considering the console’s lack of cartridges, it doesn’t do much.
+On the top of the machine, the console has the same power and reset buttons found on the NES Mini.
+The power control is a sliding switch this time around, and there’s also a fake button labelled 'Eject'.
+Unsurprisingly, considering the console’s lack of cartridges, it doesn't do much.